Paraphraser/PiBuilder/README.md

 $ /boot/scripts/01_setup.sh fred «password»
 ```

-part of the process will restore `/etc/ssh` as it was at the time the snapshot was taken.
-In effect, you have given it back its SSH identity.
+the script will look for `fred.etc-ssh-backup.tar.gz` and, if found, will use it to restore `/etc/ssh` as it was at the time the snapshot was taken.
+In effect, you have given the machine its original SSH identity.

 The contents of `/etc/ssh` are not tied to the physical hardware so if, for example, your "live" RPi emits magic smoke and you have to repurpose your "test" RPi, you can cause the replacement to take on the SSH identity of the failed hardware.

-Fairly obviously, you will still need to do things like change your DHCP server so what *was* the test RPi now gets the IP address(es) of the now broken live RPi, but the SSH side of things will be in place.
+> Fairly obviously, you will still need to do things like change your DHCP server so that the working hardware gets the IP address(es) of the failed hardware, but the SSH side of things will be in place.

 Whether you do this for any or all of your hosts is entirely up to you.
 I have gone to the trouble of setting up ssh certificates and it is a real pain to have to run around and re-sign the host keys every time I rebuild a Raspberry Pi.
 It is much easier to set up `/etc/ssh` **once**, then take a snapshot, and re-use the snapshot each time I rebuild.